 I mean, this fairy God-mother looked like she needed a fairy God-mother.

-Well!, faster than you could say " the rat ate the cheese", the old woman reaches into her bag and pulls out the most beautiful blue ball gown you have ever seen!.
-It was royal blue, with little white stars, and it was just Cindy's size!.
+Well!
+Faster than you could say "the rat ate the cheese," the old woman reached into her bag and pulled out the most beautiful blue ball gown you have ever seen!
+It was royal blue, with little white stars, and it was just Cindy's size!

 Then, she reached in her bag again and pulled out a white evening bag, a silver crown, and the famous glass slippers. ( I had to turn my head while she provided the unmentionables.)

 Then she told Cindy to hop to it, and go change her clothes, while she sees what can be done about the transportation.
 I told her to call a cab, but she said "One does not arrive at a Kings palace in a cab or a rent-a car!"

 Anyway, while I'm looking around for something to use, the old girl goes in the bag again, and pulls out a small coach.
 It was just about my size.

 She put it on the ground, and darned if the thing didn't begin to grow!
 I ran for cover.
 When the coach finally stopped growing, it was just right for Cindy.
 The wonders of modern science!

 Right then Essie called me, and... like a dumb-dumb, I came.
 Before I knew what hit me, I had four hoofs and a tail.
 Seeing my alarm, Essie assured me it was only temporary.
 I didn't mind a little sacrifice for the cause (but I hate oats!).

 By this time Cindy appeared, and she was looking hot !
 (I even tried to whistle, but it came out a whinny).
 Cindy got into the coach and then we all realized the old girl had forgotten one thing... a driver.